King County parks and public lands reopen Friday after coronavirus shutdown. Here’s what you need to know

 Some King County parks and public lands will reopen Friday as the first phase of Gov. Jay Inslee’s plan to reopen Washington’s economy continues.
 After a six-week closure that was part of Inslee’s stay-home order to curb the spread of the new coronavirus, the reopening of Washington’s outdoors spaces began Tuesday with the reintroduction of fishing and hunting, golf and boating, and the reopening of state parks.

-However, King County parks remained shut this week.
+However, King County parks remained shut this week because “we needed time to assess our public health conditions locally and explore various re-opening scenarios for our parks and trails,” said Doug Williams, media relations coordinator for King County Department of Natural Resources and Parks.
+“We also need time for staff to prepare our facilities, and to notify the public about changes in our operations.
+We want visitors to be as well-informed as possible before heading to our parks and trails.”

 On Friday, they will reopen to visitors, with social-distancing rules remaining and limits on some areas and activities that bring people into close contact with each other.